dweb87/dweb87.github.io/_posts/2022-01-24-art-ads-algorithms-research.md

 tag: Method | 2022
 ---

 This is an unpublished paper that went for peer review in 2022, was reviewed relatively well with a requirement for some changes.
 I never got around to making those changes, but decided to host the submission on my site as the project it documents - the 0.1km project - is hopefully an interesting and useful piece of research.
-It is imperfect and unfinished, but maybe it can help and inspire future work.
+It is unpublished, imperfect, and unfinished, but I will let it sit here and who knows, maybe it can help and inspire future work.

 ### ABSTRACT